DennisAXu/About/README.md

 }

 ```
-3. Run `node createServer.js` This creates a server.js file that you can then fire up by running `forever server.js` or `npm server.js`
+3. Run `node createServer.js` This creates a server.js file that you can then fire up by running `forever server.js` or `node server.js`

 ### 3) Download and setup the UE4 Plugin